sujith-eag/personal-site/content/docs/os/os_mca/os_u1_qa.md

 **Types of Computer Systems**

-**Client-server computing** : is based on centralized model where one or more servers provide services, data, or resources to multiple client machines.
+**Client-server computing** : is a specialized distributed system based on centralized model where one or more servers provide services, data, or resources.
+Client machines request for and make use of these resources.

+This model splits roles between servers and clients.
 Clients depend on the server to function properly.

-It involves splitting roles between servers and clients.
-Servers handle requests from clients and offers resources or services like web pages, file storage, or authentication, while clients request and use those services.
-Clients depend on the server to function properly.

-This model is widely used in modern networks, including websites and enterprise systems.
+This is widely used in modern networks, including websites and enterprise systems.

 ___

-**Peer-to-peer computing** : is a decentralized model, it involves computers in a network acting both as clients and servers.
+**Peer-to-peer computing** : is a distributed system based on decentralized model.
+It involves computers in a network acting both as clients and servers.
 Each system(node, peer) in the network can request and provide services, creating a collaborative environment.
-There is no central server; instead, all peers share resources directly among themselves.
+There is no central server, all peers share resources directly among themselves.

 It is scalable and fault-tolerant because there is no single point of failure.
 This model is often used for decentralized applications, file-sharing networks and blockchain applications.